 ENTADy logs in.

 ENTADy shares PB7.
-(Assertion #13)
+(Assertion #13) (Fail)

 ENTADy cannot share PB4 and PB5.
-(Assertion #13)
+(Assertion #13) (Pass)

 ENTADy goes to the profile BOD list page.

 Verify that enterprise users’ private profile BODs are not visible to ENTADy in the list including those owned by ENTADy in the enterprise user capacity.
-(Assertion #15)
+(Assertion #15) (Fail.
+Every profile BODs shows up on the page.)

 Verify that enterprise users’ shared profile BODs are visible to ENTADy in the list.
-(Assertion #16)
+(Assertion #16) (Fail.
+Not sure whether this functionality is implemented correctly.)

 Verify that PB0, PB3, PB4, PB5, PB6, PB7 are in the list.
-(Assertion #17)
+(Assertion #17) (Pass)

 Verify that ENTADy can see the details of at least one of those visible enterprise users’ shared profile BODs but cannot make any change.
 Verify that ENTADy cannot drill down to make change to the associated business context and context categories or see and edit the whole context scheme (the user should be able to see the context scheme values used in the business context).
-(Assertion #18)
+(Assertion #18) (Fail.
+Admin users can make a change of context categories, context schemes, and business contexts of which associated with those profile BODs.)

 Verify that ENTADy can see the details of PB8 but cannot make any change (because it is published even though it is owned by the admin user).
-(Assertion #19)
+(Assertion #19) (Pass)

 Verify that ENTADy cannot see, edit the detail, nor change state and ownership of PB4 (which is still in the Editing state and owned by the admin user).
-(Assertion #20)
+(Assertion #20) (Pass)

 Verify that ENTADy can see the detail of PB5 (which is in the Candidate state) but cannot make any change.
-(Assertion #21)
+(Assertion #21) (Pass)

 ENTADy logs out.